BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/February 25, 2020/readme.md

 Adopted geoJSON as the required format to ease the exchange of spatial data.
 Version 3
 3 subgroups established to advance the specification
-1) Specification Update Subgroup - defines content, data classes, and relationships
+&nbsp;&nbsp; 1) Specification Update Subgroup - defines content, data
+classes, and relationships
-2) Worker Presence Subgroup - Studying and recommending the best methods for showing workers on vehicle navigation systems.
+&nbsp;&nbsp; 2) Worker Presence Subgroup - Studying and recommending
+the best methods for showing workers on vehicle navigation systems.
-3) Technical Assistance Subgroup - Establishes best practices related to the use of the WZD specification and provides technical assistance to both data producers and data consumers
+&nbsp;&nbsp; 3) Technical Assistance Subgroup - Establishes best
+practices related to the use of the WZD specification and provides technical assistance to both data producers and data consumers